jamesjpersonal/calendar/README.md

    The API and static site are served from `http://localhost:4000` by default.

 3. Open a browser to `http://localhost:4000` to use the calendar UI.

+To host the client separately from the backend, update the `API_BASE` constant near the top of `client/main.js` to the deployed API origin (e.g., `https://your-domain.com`).

 ## API overview